Friday – Monday October 15th – 18th . 10-5pm

 No, all of our cheeses are made using non-animal rennet.

 Our fresh cheeses are very quick to produce.
-Herb and garlic fromage frais can be on the shelf within 3 days of receiving the milk, feta takes one and a half weeks and the brie up 50 days before it is ripe enough to enjoy fully.
+Herb and garlic fromage frais can be on the shelf within three days of receiving the milk, feta takes one and a half weeks and the brie up 50 days before it is ripe enough to enjoy fully.

 Our washed rind is made from the brie.
 Brie takes 7-8 days to form the rind, and then the mould (penicillin candidam) is scrubbed off over a second week and inoculated with a bacteria (Corynebacteriae) which is responsible for the vivid orange rind and complex pungent aroma and flavour.